-“How will Tea ‘n’ Tales 2020 unfold this summer?”
-It won't be in real time.
-Considering a number of factors, it is not surprising that the season as we've enjoyed it for twelve years in a row was cancelled.
+“How did Tea ‘n’ Tales 2020 unfold this summer?”
+It wasn't to be in real time.
+The season we'd enjoyed for twelve years in a row was cancelled.
 The memories of those years!
 Over 100 listeners, the majority seniors, sipping iced tea or fresh brewed coffee, sitting on rocks and lawn chairs clustered in the shade of trees along the river, enthralled as they listen to the magic of stories by talented invited guests.
-Can’t imagine that strung out with two metre distancing.
+That, of course, not possbile strung out with two metre distancing.

-The summer will seem barren without Tea ‘n’ Tales but then other events, such as Guelph’s annual Hillside Summer Festival, Eden Mills Writers’ Festival, and Elora Music Festival, are also cancelled for this season.
-Guelph's rich summer summer arts life diminshed indeed!!.
-And so Trevor Barton, current chair of Enabling Garden, and Brian Holstein of GGS, made the only decision possible.
-Boo Hoo :< (
+The summer was barren without Tea ‘n’ Tales but then all events, such as Guelph’s beloved annual Hillside Summer Festival, Eden Mills Writers’ Festival, and Elora Music Festival, all cancelled for this season.
+Guelph's rich summer summer arts life diminshed indeed!!

 In the idyllic setting of the Enabling Garden, storyteller Donna McCraw